Liang Su-yung

-Liang Su-yung (梁肅戎 (Liáng Sùróng); 8 August 1920 – 27 August 2004) was a Taiwanese politician who served in the first Legislative Yuan from 1948 to 1991.
+Liang Su-yung (梁肅戎 (Liáng Sùróng); 8 August 1920 – 27 August 2004) was a Chinese lawyer, intelligence and politicia with CC Clique membership who served in the first Legislative Yuan from 1948 to 1991.
 He was elevated to vice president of the parliament in 1988, and retired in 1991 as its leader.
 Prior to his political career, he worked as a human rights lawyer.

-Career
+Liang was a member of CC Clique, he was also regarded as the last leader of the CC Clique.

+Life and career

-Born in Changtu County in 1920, Liang obtained an LLD and SJD from Japan's Meiji University, after having studied at Changchun Law and Political University.
+Born in Changtu County in 1920, Liang graduated from National Changchun University with a Bachelor of Laws and earned his Legum Doctor and Doctor of Juridical Science (S.J.D.) from Japan's Meiji University, after having studied at Changchun Law and Political University.
 In 1941, he became a prosecutor in Changchun.

-In the midst of the Second Sino-Japanese War, Liang became an intelligence operative based in northeastern China, feeding information within the Japanese-occupied territory to Chongqing, the provincial capital of Chiang Kai-shek's Nationalist government.
+In 1939, he was recruited by 羅大愚 into the underground Northeast anti-Japanese intelligence network then led by Chi Shi-ying and Lo Ta-yu, further expanding his involvement in clandestine resistance activities, feeding information within the Japanese-occupied territory to Chongqing, the provincial capital of Chiang Kai-shek's Nationalist government.
 Liang was arrested and taken as a Japanese prisoner of war in 1944.
 He was released upon Japanese surrender in 1945.
 The experience left a tremendous impression on Liang, who would make the cause of human rights a motif of his life's work.
 Liang was elected as a legislator for his home province of Liaoning in 1948 as hostilities between Kuomintang and Chinese Communist Party forces resumed following the Japanese surrender.
 Liang followed Chiang to Taiwan after the KMT were driven off the mainland completely in 1949.